Bob Hope: Early years

 Leslie Townes Hope was born on May 29, 1903, in Eltham, County of London (now part of the Royal Borough of Greenwich), in a terraced house at 44 Craigton Road in Well Hall, where there is now a British Film Institute 'Centenary of British Cinema' commemorative plaque in his memory.
 He was the fifth of seven sons of William Henry Hope, a stonemason from Weston-super-Mare, Somerset, and Welsh mother Avis (née Townes), a light opera singer from Barry, Vale of Glamorgan, who later worked as a cleaner.
 William and Avis married in April 1891 and lived at 12 Greenwood Street in Barry before moving to Whitehall, Bristol, and then to St George, Bristol.
 The family emigrated to the United States aboard the SS Philadelphia, passing through Ellis Island, New York on March 30, 1908, before moving on to Cleveland.

 From age 12, Hope earned pocket money by singing, dancing, and performing comedy on the street.
 He entered numerous dancing and amateur talent contests as Lester Hope, and won a prize in 1915 for his impersonation of Charlie Chaplin.
 For a time, he attended the Boys' Industrial School in Lancaster, Ohio, and as an adult donated sizable sums of money to the institution.
 He had a brief career as a boxer in 1919, fighting under the name Packy East.
 He had three wins and one loss, and he participated in a few staged charity bouts later in life.
 In December 1920, 17-year-old Hope and his brothers became US citizens when their British parents became naturalised Americans.
 He legally changed his name from Leslie to Lester.
+Bob attended Fairmount Junior High and then East High in Cleveland but left before graduating.

-In 1921, while working as a lineman for a power company, Hope was assisting his brother Jim in clearing trees when a tree crashed to the ground, crushing his face; the accident required reconstructive surgery, which contributed to his later distinctive appearance.
-In his teens, he had also worked as a butcher's assistant as well as a brief stint at Cleveland's Chandler Motor Car Company in his early 20s.
+In 1921, while working as a lineman for a power company, Hope was assisting his brother Jim in clearing trees when a tree fell, striking his face; his injuries required reconstructive surgery, which contributed to his later distinctive appearance.
+In his teens, he worked as a butcher's assistant, then briefly at Cleveland's Chandler Motor Car Company in his early 20s.